 You don’t need a permanent spot

-While those wooded water rowers are as sexy as any bit of furniture in a modern home, and people like to leave theme lying around to show off their sleek aesthetic, not all gym gear demands a permanent place in your home.
-There’s treadmills that really do fold flat, weights benches that slide under beds, and exercise bikes that fold up like an ironing board.
+While those wooden water machines are as sexy as any bit of furniture in a modern home, and people like to leave them lying around to show off their sleek aesthetic, not all gym gear demands a permanent place in your home.
+There are treadmills that really do fold flat, weights benches that slide under beds, and exercise bikes that fold up like an ironing board.

 Dumbbells might be the way to go